-Improve the quality of your sleep—and your life—with sleep apnea treatment from Dr. Thomas Roberts in Seattle, WA.
+Improve the quality of your sleep—and your life—with sleep apnea treatment from our dentists.

 Did you know that nearly 12 million people in America are affected by sleep apnea?
 You may be one of them if you are drowsy during the day with no explanation, snore loudly, or wake up breathless in the middle of the night.

 Sleep apnea is a condition in which your breathing stops periodically during sleep, as many as 20-30 times per hour.
 Each time you stop breathing in your sleep, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
 The constant wake-sleep, wake-sleep cycle prevents you from achieving deep sleep, resulting in a constant drowsy feeling during the day.

 - Obstructive sleep apnea (OSA) occurs due to a physical blockage, usually the collapsing of the soft tissue in the back of the throat.
 Obstructive sleep apnea is more common in males than females, and more common in older adults (40+) than younger adults and children.

 - Central sleep apnea (CSA) occurs when breathing stops because the muscles involved don't receive the proper signal from the brain.
 Central sleep apnea strikes most often in people with heart disorders, neuromuscular disorders, strokes, or brain tumors.

 - Mixed/complex sleep apnea is a combination of obstructive and central sleep apnea.

 Sleep Apnea Signs and Symptoms